silverbios/cs-mikrotik-bouncer-alt/README.md

 ## Prerequisites

 You should have a MikroTik appliance and a CrowdSec instance running.
-The container is available as docker image `quay.io/kaszpir/cs-mikrotik-bouncer`.
+The container is available as docker image under [quay.io/kaszpir/cs-mikrotik-bouncer](quay.io/kaszpir/cs-mikrotik-bouncer).
-It must have access to CrowdSec and to MikroTik.
+The running contaner must have access to CrowdSec and to MikroTik.

 # Configuration

 Read below instructions below doing anything.
-First we configure MikroTik device by adding firewall rules.
+First we configure MikroTik device by adding user and firewall rules.
 Then we create a bouncer in CrowdSec.
 After that prepare config for the bouncer and start the app or container.